giovana-morais/multi_modal_insights/README.md

 ![big_data_workflow](https://github.com/giovana-morais/multi_modal_insights/assets/12520431/a4cc1d34-ad45-4976-a7d4-6b3bebb5c213)

 ## how to use

-Clone the repo, `cd` into it and install the module by running
+Clone the repo, `cd` into it and install all the dependencies `pip install -r requirements.txt`

-`pip install -e .`

-In the `notebooks` folder we have examples of description for each supported modality.
+you have different modalities examples in the `example_description.py` script. choose your favorite modality and see the project in action with a sample dataset.

 ## folder structure